KelvinNovais/Kasasa/README.md

 # Kasasa

-Kasasa (formerly Sosliao) lets you take screenshots and put them on a small floating window; the application also allows you to decrease the window opacity when the mouse pointer is over it.
+Kasasa¹ lets you take screenshots and put them on a small floating window; the application also allows you to decrease the window opacity when the mouse pointer is over it.

 Best used with:
  - "Always on Top" and/or "Always on Visible Workspace"
- - A keyboard shortcut (make quick calls whenever you need it, as you do when taking normal screenshots)
+ - A keyboard shortcut

 > [!NOTE]
 > On GNOME, go to Settings → Keyboard → View and Customize Shortcuts → Custom Shortcuts.